cousinwil/Spokesy/README.md

-#Spoke Geek
+#Spokesy

 ##What is it?
-Spoke Geek is a RoR app for the Spoke Geek Bicycle club.
-It pulls in tweets and rides from the outside world and displays them along with club info, events, and more.
+Spokesy is a simple RoR app for making a simple Bicycle club website.
+It pulls in tweets and rides from the outside world and displays them along your club info, events, and more.

-##Environment Set Up
+##Set Up & Deployment [TO BE EDITED]

 1. Clone spoke-geek
   * $ git clone git@github.com:cousinwil/spoke-geek.git